pulumi/pulumi-hugo/themes/default/content/blog/organizing-aws-accounts-with-pulumi/index.md

 For the above organization structure, we want the following operational model:

-1. Developer accounts will be provisioned (either manually or automatically through SSO depending on your HR systems) in the root account without any permissions other than being able to assume a specific role in the target accounts that have a trust boundary with the root account.
+1. The user accounts for developers will be provisioned (either manually or automatically through SSO depending on your HR systems) in the root account.
+Developers will only be able to assume a specific role in the target accounts that have a trust boundary with the root account.
 1. Developers will be added to a group and the group should be granted access to assume a role.
 1. An IAM user meant for automation (eg. CI/CD pipelines) in the root account should have access to assume a role in the target account in order to manage resources.
 No developer should have access to assume the role meant for the automation user.
 1. An org unit-level (OU) backup policy that backs-up resources tagged with a specific key/value pair.